Is A Sinus Infection Contagious? Can It Spread?Find Out Here!

 The Contagious Question: Can Sinus Infections Spread?

 The short answer is: it depends on the cause of the sinus infection.
 If the sinusitis is caused by a bacterial or viral infection, it can be contagious.
-However, if the sinus infection is due to allergies, nasal polyps, or other non-infectious factors, it is not contagious
+However, if the sinus infection is due to allergies, nasal polyps, or other non-infectious factors, it is not contagious.

 Contagiousness Of Sinus Infections: Myths And Facts